Grenada vs Nigeria Comparison

 Nigeria Evaluation

-Nigeria demonstrates superiority in: • Nigeria has 2,685.4x higher land area • Nigeria has 2,024.9x higher population • Nigeria has 3.0x higher birth rate
+Nigeria demonstrates advantages in: • Nigeria has 254.5x higher GDP • Nigeria has 2,685.4x higher land area • Nigeria has 2,024.9x higher population • Nigeria has 3.0x higher birth rate

 Overall Evaluation